Discovering Mexican Vanilla: What Makes It Unique (and Why Bakers Adore It)

 Sometimes woody or smoky (depending on the beans and curing style)

-After harvest, vanilla pods go through a multi-step curing process (often involving sweating/fermentation, sun-drying, and resting).
+After harvest, vanilla pods undergo a multi-step curing process.
+This often involves sweating/fermentation, sun-drying, and resting.
 This is where the aroma develops and deepens.
-Done well, it creates complexity you won’t always get from faster processing.
+When done well, it creates a complexity you won’t always find with faster processing.

 Vanilla can taste noticeably different depending on origin and processing style: